-At the beginning of the school year, each class creates a 'Class Charter' listing their agreed behaviours and expectations for their lessons.
+The school is a Rights Respecting school, and so, at the beginning of the school year, each class uses these rights to create a 'Class Charter' listing their agreed behaviours and expectations for their lessons.

-To ensure good behaviour and effective, successful learning, every learning area in the school has the Golden Rules displayed clearly.
+To ensure good behaviour and effective, successful learning, every learning area in the school has the TG School Rules displayed clearly.
+These have been reviewed and developed alongside the children during assembly in line with our school values.
 All pupils are expected to follow them at all times and will be reminded to do so when necessary.